Ralph Edward Dodge: Ordained ministry

 After seminary graduation, Dodge served small churches in Massachusetts and North Dakota, but he and his wife both felt called to foreign missions work.

 In 1935 they were accepted as candidates for a missionary opening in Angola, then called Portuguese West Africa.
 The birth of their first child in January 1936 delayed their departure but, a few months later, they were in language school in Lisbon, Portugal.
 They arrived in Portuguese West Africa December 1936.

 Episcopal ministry

 Dodge was elected bishop in 1956, the first Methodist bishop elected by the Africa Central Conference.
 He was the only American Methodist missionary ever elected bishop by the Africa Central Conference, as well.
 Previously bishops to Africa had been appointed from America.
-Dodge served as bishop in Africa until 1968, leading the African church through the turbulent years from colonial control to African leadership.
+During his time there, heh worked for racial equality and African leadership in the church.
+Dodge served as bishop in Africa until 1968, despite being expelled from the country in 1964 leading the African church through the turbulent years from colonial control to African leadership.
 His episcopal area included the colonial territories of Angola, Mozambique, Rhodesia (now Zimbabwe) and Zaire (now the Democratic Republic of the Congo).

+Dodge's assistant Antonio Agostinho Neto went on to become the founder of the Movimento Popular de Libertacio de Angola MPLA, while Bishop Abel Muzorewa, who he helped sponsor for overseas study, became Prime Minister of Rhodesia.

 Until his death on August 8, 2008, Dodge lived in retirement in Inverness, Florida.